-The magazine holds 10 rounds and is employed for feeding the cartridges to the rifle.
+The magazine holds 4, 7, or 10 rounds depending on the model and is employed for feeding the cartridges to the rifle.
 The magazine consists of

 - 1. Magazine housing

 - 2. Floor plate

-- 3. Follower with spring
+- 3. Follower with spring and locking plate

 Safety Instructions General Handling and Use